ibm-cloud-docs/key-protect/wrap-keys.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.

-1. From the **Menu**, choose the **Resource List** to view a list of your resources.
+2. From the **Menu**, choose the **Resource List** to view a list of your resources.

-1. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.keymanagementserviceshort}}.
+3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.keymanagementserviceshort}}.

-1. Choose the `root key` from the list of your keys that you wish to use to wrap your data.
+4. Choose the Root key from the list of your keys that you want to use to wrap your data.

-1. Click the `⋯` icon to open a list of options for the key that you want to restore.

-1. Click the **Envelope encryption** option to open the side panel.
-Choose the "Wrap key" tab if it is not already highlighed.
+5. Click the `⋯` icon and then click the **Envelope encryption** option to open the side panel.
+Make sure the "Wrap key" option is selected.

-1. Select how to wrap the key, either by requesting {{}} to "Wrap the key for me" allowing the service to provide base64 encoded text and any additional authentication data as needed, or choose "Wrap key with plain text and/or additional authentication data (AAD)"

-1. Supply any text for the above in the appropriate fields, ensuring that the additional data is stored locally for any future operations if provided.
+7. You have a choice of whether to allow {{site.data.keyword.keymanagementserviceshort}} to wrap your data or whether you want to provide your own base64 encoded plaintext and additional authentication data (AAD), as needed, to wrap the data.
+Note that if you choose to provide your own plaintext and AAD, you will have to provide it when unwrapping your data.
+If you do not have experience creating AAD and base 64 encoded plaintext, the recommended practice is to allow {{site.data.keyword.keymanagementserviceshort}} to wrap your data by leaving the **Wrap key for me** option selected.

-1. Click **Wrap Key** button.
+8. Click **Wrap Key** button.

 ## Wrapping keys by using the API
 {: #wrap-key-api}
+{: api}

 You can protect a specified data encryption key (DEK) with a root key that you manage in {{site.data.keyword.keymanagementserviceshort}}.